 Attend an orientation meeting

 Our physician will review your detailed application and if we are able to accept it, we will invite you to an orientation meeting.
 During this informational session we will review all of the steps and details involved with being an egg donor and answer any questions you may have.
-You are welcome to bring your partner or a friend to this meeting, which lasts about two hours.
+You are welcome to bring your partner or a friend to this meeting, which lasts about 45 minutes to one hour.

 After the egg donor orientation meeting, we will help you make an appointment to come in to meet with our physician for a physical exam, which will include a pelvic ultrasound and possibly a blood draw.
 There is no cost for the appointment or any screenings and no insurance information is required.